Related Party Transactions

 |Related Party Transactions [Abstract]|

-Accounts receivable related parties, net of $500,318 and $265,111 at September 30, 2015 and December 31, 2014, respectively, represents the net realizable value of advances made to related, but independent, entities under common management.
+Accounts receivable – related parties of $376,615 and $71,650 at September 30, 2019 and December 31, 2018, respectively, represents the net realizable value of advances made to related, but independent, entities under common management, of which $356,697 and $4,644 respectively, represents amounts owed to the Company in connection with expense sharing agreements as described below.

-See Note 6 Investments and fair value of financial instruments, for information related to investments in related parties.
+See Note 5 – Investments and Fair Value of Financial Instruments, for information related to investments in related parties.

-The Company has an expense sharing agreement with a related, but independent entity to share expenses such as office space and other clerical services.
-The owners of more than 5% of that entity include (i) AWLD’s chairman, and (ii) a more than 5% owner of AWLD.
-The entity owed $401,482 and $389,512 to the Company under the expense sharing agreement as of September 30, 2015 and December 31, 2014, respectively, of which $347,000 and $289,000, respectively, is deemed unrecoverable and written off.
+The Company had an expense sharing agreement with a different related entity to share expenses such as office space and other clerical services which was terminated in August 2017.
+The owners of more than 5% of that entity include (i) GGH’s chairman, and (ii) a more than 5% owner of GGH.
+The entity owed $396,116 to the Company under the expense sharing agreement at each of September 30, 2019 and December 31, 2018, of which the entire balance is deemed unrecoverable and reserved.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.